 A leather tote is an item that everyone needs for carrying papers, laptops or heavy makeup bags.
 Mansur Gavriel's are discreet but elegant.

-A.P.C. creates its iconic moon-shaped crossbody bag in every colour you could hope for, but the classic brown leather version will always remain chic.
+A.P.C. creates its iconic moon-shaped crossbody bag in every colour you could hope for, but the classic brown and black leather version will always remain chic.
 It's simple enough to go with every single outfit and is practical too thanks to the size and compact shape.